Demaurr/random-media-player/Readme.md

 ## Introduction
 Random Video Player to Keep Track of Your Watchtime for local Media files.
-The video extensions supported **avi, mp4, mkv, m4v, webm.**
+The video extensions supported **avi, mp4, mkv, m4v, webm**

 ## Installation